Steps we have taken to make your appointment as safe as possible

-As the concerns about the Coronavirus Disease 2020 (COVID-19) intensify, we are sharing what we are doing to make your therapy appointment as safe as possible.
+As COVID-19 continues to impact our local communities, we are sharing what we are doing to make your therapy appointment as safe as possible.

-Step 1: Educated our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), Occupational Safety & Health Administration (OSHA) and the US Department of Health.
+Step 1: Ongoing education of our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), Occupational Safety & Health Administration (OSHA) and the US Department of Health.

-Step 3: Intensified our housekeeping & infection control procedures to assure that we have minimized contact with any thing or areas that could harbor harmful bacteria or viruses.
+Step 3: Intensified our housekeeping & infection control procedures to assure that we have minimized contact with areas that could harbor harmful bacteria or viruses.
 In doing so we are asking all individuals who enter our clinic to:

-- Complete the Patient Coronavisus-19 Questionnaire per visit or to confirm ‘no changes’ since the completion of the Questionnaire.
+- Complete the Patient Coronavirus-19 Questionnaire per visit or to confirm ‘no changes’ since the completion of the Questionnaire.

 - Apply our hand-sanitizer prior to completing paperwork, signing-in for the appointment, taking a seat in our reception area or starting treatment.

 - Practice good hand hygiene (frequent handwashing) as well as good cough and sneeze etiquette (I.e. Cover mouth with a tissue when coughing or sneezing and deposit the tissue in a trash can, immediately).
 Because the CDC does not recognize the “cough in arm/elbow technique” as effective in blocking respiratory droplet transmission this will only be used in lieu of coughing into one’s hands.
 Thorough handwashing and sanitizing should be used with either technique.

 - Apply our hand hand-sanitizer when departing the clinic.

 - Do not remove your mask prior to exiting our clinic.